-5.16 Overall impact of the CFP in the progress of cities towards reporting the SDGs not started to align and report their progress towards SDGs and CRI previous the implementation of the CFP, therefore, after the implementation of the CFP municipal governments have started indirectly to localize 44 SDG indicators and 9 CRI indicators.
+Considering the process undertaken to achieve the results described previously, the impact of the CFP in the cities has been significant and beneficial towards initiating the cities process of reporting their progress towards the SDGs.
+The assessment showed that the 5 cities considered on this evaluation have not started to align and report their progress towards SDGs and CRI previous the implementation of the CFP, therefore, after the implementation of the CFP municipal governments have started indirectly to localize 44 SDG indicators and 9 CRI indicators.